 2. Don’t have your container delivered just anywhere

 When having a PODS container delivered to you, be sure to speak with the driver before or upon arrival, so you know where they can place it (newly paved driveways or uneven surfaces are a no-go) and can decide which direction you’d like the door facing.
-Communicating with them ensures the container isn’t left blocking your car into the garage or inconveniently stationed too far from the door you’ll be bringing items out of — or any other unfortunate scenario.
+Communicating with them ensures the container isn’t left blocking your car from the garage or inconveniently stationed too far from the door you’ll be bringing items out of — or any other unfortunate scenario.

 3. Do communicate with your building management

 If you live in an apartment complex, save yourself a headache by giving your landlord or management company a heads up that you’ll be using a storage unit.
 Whether someone needs to let the driver onto the premises or you need permission to leave a container in a particular place, you’ll want to make sure both you and your building management have the discussion before the container arrives.

 No one wants to move in the rain, but when it comes to packing things away to store for weeks or months on end, you really don’t want to.
 Moisture that collects on the outside of your packages can seep through boxes and lead to mildew or rot — the last thing you want to find when you eventually pull things out of storage.

 5. Do put the heaviest boxes on the bottom